pseudolanguagecompiler/pseudoC/README.md

 └── UniversalParser.lean # Grammar-agnostic pseudocode parser

 Codegen/
-└── ToLean.lean # Lean function code generation
+└── ToLean.lean # Lean function code generation (This is what will generate the code that will run on the vM)

 Proofs/
-└── Semantics.lean # Denotational theorems and proofs used for boostrapping via autoformalization (generate the verified compiler)
+└── Semantics.lean # Denotational theorems and proofs used for boostrapping (generate the verified compiler)

 Main.lean
 lakefile.lean